Tee Higgins Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 Matchup vs. Tennessee

-- Higgins had 78 receiving yards per game in one career matchup against the Titans, 14.5 more than his receiving yards prop bet over/under for Saturday's game (63.5).
+- Against the Titans, Higgins collected 78 receiving yards in his single career matchup, 14.5 more than his over/under for Saturday's game.

-- Higgins did not have a touchdown catch in that outing against the Titans.
+- Higgins did not have a touchdown catch in that game against the Titans.

-- This week Higgins will face the NFL's 26th-ranked pass defense (263.8 yards allowed per game).
+- The 263.8 yards per game the Titans are conceding through the air makes them the NFL's 26th-ranked pass defense.

-- With 24 passing TDs allowed this season, the Titans defense is ranked eighth in the league.
+- The Titans' defense is eighth in the league, allowing 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Raiders, Higgins racked up one catch for 10 yards.

-- Higgins has racked up 72 receiving yards (24.0 per game), reeling in four passes on nine targets over his last three games.
+- Higgins has caught four passes on nine targets for 72 yards, averaging 24.0 yards over his last three outings.

 Higgins' Cincinnati Teammates